 "Not everyone who says to Me, 'Lord, Lord,' will enter the kingdom of heaven; but he who does the will of My Father who is in heaven.
 22Many will say to Me on that day, 'Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?'
 23"And then I will declare to them, 'I never knew you; depart from Me, you who practice lawlessness,' (Matt.
 7:21-23).

-True Christianity is the teaching that Jesus is God in flesh (John 1:1, 14; Col. 2:9) and because He is, His sacrifice is infinite in value.
-It is completely sufficient to save us from our sins, and does so.
+True Christianity is the teaching that Jesus is God in flesh (John 1:1, 14, Col. 2:9), and because He is, His sacrifice is infinite in value.
+It is completely sufficient to save us from our sins and does so.
 All we need to do is believe and by faith we are justified (Rom.
-5:1; Eph.
+5:1, Eph.
 2:8-9).
 It is after we are saved that we then go out and do good works and keep His commandments.
-We do them because we are saved, not to get saved or to keep our salvation.
+We do them because we are saved and not to get saved or to keep our salvation.